Saudumm/scriptable-News-Widget/README.md

 ## Notes and known bugs

 - Most WordPress websites, RSS and Atom feeds should work, but it's possible that not everything will work.
 Please feel free to contact me, if there are any problems.
+- Fetching images from RSS feeds is very unreliable at the moment.
+If the script can't fetch an image, then there will be no image next to the news in the widget

 ## Changelog